Certora/gambit/README.md

 Examples of some configuration files can be found under `benchmarks/config-jsons`.

 #### Examples of how to run Gambit:
-- `cargo run --release -- mutate --json benchmarks/config-jsons/test1.json`
+- `cargo gambit-cfg benchmarks/config-jsons/test1.json`
-- `cargo run --release -- mutate -f benchmarks/RequireMutation/RequireExample.sol`
+- `cargo gambit benchmarks/RequireMutation/RequireExample.sol`
-For using the other command line arguments, run `cargo run --release -- mutate --help`.
+For using the other command line arguments, run `cargo gambit-help`.

 ### Developers
 - `cargo build`, `cargo fmt`, `cargo clippy` before pushing.